munichrocker/brexit_calendar/README.md

 ### Generally

 The calendar is drawn from a csv which contains the whole month we want to show.
-The data comes int he following form:
+The data comes in the following form:

 | date     | category              | text                   | text_kalenderwoche | pfeil_kalenderwoche | pfeil_day_of_week |
 |----------|-----------------------|------------------------|--------------------|---------------------|-------------------|